sowbug/keycad/README.md

 * `sudo apt install kicad`  (or however you install KiCad on your system)
 * `pip3 install skidl kinjector kinet2pcb`

+Then in KiCad under Preferences -> Manage Symbol Libraries, add the keycad.lib file as a global library, and then in Preferences -> Manage Symbol Libraries add the keycad.pretty/ directory as a global footprint library.

 When you have everything installed and run `./do_it`, you might see an error like this:

 `OSError: Expecting "'('" in input/source`